 - One bunch asparagus (about 15-20 spears), trimmed and cut into two inch pieces.
 You can use just the tips or if you like lots of asparagus, use the stems as well!

-- 2 tablespoons coarse salt
+- 2 tablespoons sea salt

 - 1 tablespoon olive oil

-- 1 tablespoon minced shallots
+- 1 tablespoon minced shallot